What you can connect

 - Click your avatar in the Postman header, then click Settings.

-- Enter a name for your key and click Generate API Key.
+- Go to API keys and click Generate API Key.

-- In Add APIs, choose the Postman tab.
+- In Add APIs, select the Postman tab.

 - Paste your Postman Key.